 This is where you can set specific rules for each app on your kids’ devices.
 I find this to be the most helpful feature since my kids need some apps, such as WhatsApp, for school and youth groups, but I still want to restrict how much Netflix they watch.

-Call & SMS Monitoring: See Who Texts and Calls your Kids (Feature not Available through Google Play app)
+Call & Messages Monitoring: See Who Texts and Calls your Kids

 Location Feature Will Track Your Kids in Real-Time

 With the Qustodio GPS tracking, you won’t have to worry about where your kids are, as long as they have their phones with them.
 You can view their location, in real-time, on both the computer and mobile dashboard.
 Their avatars are superimposed on a map, so you’ll know if they’re really studying at their friend’s house, or if they’ve gone to some other location.

 One of the biggest improvements in the updated Qustodio app is creating a geofence.
 It is known as ”My Places” on Qustodio and can only be set up through the parental mobile app.

 You can set a location with a radius between 100 – 200 meters, and whenever your child enters or leaves the area, you’ll receive a notification.
 You can set the geofencing by tapping the “See Locations” link next to the location tracker in the timeline > Tap the location pin icon > Add A New Place.
 Now you can enter the address and a radius of up to 200 meters.

 Call for Help with an SOS Button

 In my original review of the Qustodio app, I was not very impressed with the SOS feature.
 It’s supposed to be a button that the child can press to send out an instant “Help Me” message, with GPS coordinates to a trusted contact.
 I thought it had a lot of promise, but it was too buggy and difficult to use.
 I’m very happy to report that with this latest update, the SOS feature is much improved.